How to buy Shopify (SHOP) shares from Australia

 Track Shopify’s performance

-Regardless of whether you are buying shares with a speculative motive or for holding them, keeping an eye on your investment is important.
+Regardless of whether you are buying shares with a speculative motive or holding them, keeping an eye on your investment is important.

 Watch for developments in retail and e-commerce